(361) 592-4357

 Since 1996, Phillip W. Goff has been defending many Texans in Criminal Defense and DWI cases, achieving outstanding results in court, many of them not guilty verdicts.
 Mr. Goff takes a personal interest in his clients’ cases, utilizing a full range of methods and procedures to achieve a favorable legal outcome for his criminal defense clients.

 Mr. Goff files pre-trial motions and cross-examines procedures and the evidence presented by the police, prosecutors, and expert witnesses.
 His substantial grasp of the law encompasses proven DWI defense strategies.
 Clients receive his careful attention and can be confident.
-He is quick to return calls, and he employs the latest technical resources to ensure that clients remain well-informed about the progress being made on their behalf.
+He promptly responds to clients, and he employs the latest technical resources to ensure that clients remain well-informed about the progress being made on their behalf.
 The case management system tracks and monitors every communication between clients and the attorney, making him very responsive.

 Criminal Defense